Learn German with Videos: 10 Uber Useful YouTube Clips to Learn How to Speak German

-After living in Germany for only a few months, I realized that I understood WAY more than I had when I’d arrived—and this was without even really trying.
+After living in Germany for only a few months, I realized that I understood way more than I had when I’d arrived—and this was without even really trying.
 Just hearing people around me speaking German, seeing German advertisements, signs, menus at Imbisse (fast food stands)… the constant exposure to German helped me retain new vocabulary.

 The more often you hear German, the easier it’ll be for you to use correct grammatical constructions, pronounce words properly and remember which adjective endings and prepositions to use—that’s just to name a few of the many advantages to learning German this way.

-If you’re in a German class, you have the advantage of getting to hear correct German spoken out loud on a regular basis.
+If you’re in a German language class, you have the advantage of getting to hear correct German spoken out loud on a regular basis.
 YouTube video German is often captured in home movies and more casual recordings, so you’ll get snippets of everyday German to supplement your formally learned German.
 That’s why taking the time to listen to German by yourself can help put you at the top of the class.

 Not only can YouTube videos be a great help when you’re reviewing for that tricky German test, they can keep you up to date on important (and interesting!) things your classroom German might not cover—like slang, for example.

-That’s why YouTube videos are a total lifesaver when you’re learning German.
+That’s why YouTube’s German videos for students are a total lifesaver when you’re learning German.
 Not only will you be improving your understanding by hearing someone speak German out loud, you’ll also be expanding your grammatical knowledge and vocabulary… without having to do any boring written exercises!

 And when you want to try watching real-world German content like music videos and TV shows, check out FluentU!

-She also throws in some useful phrases that all German learners should remember—for example, how to tell someone it’s nice to meet them (“Es ist schön dich kennen zu lernen”)—and introduces how to talk about your interests (“Ich spiele gerne Klavier”—“I like to play piano”).
+She also throws in some useful phrases that all German language students should remember—for example, how to tell someone it’s nice to meet them (“Es ist schön dich kennen zu lernen”)—and introduces how to talk about your interests with phrases like “Ich spiele gerne Klavier” (“I like to play piano”).

 2. Das Deutsche Alphabet-Lied (The German Alphabet Song)

-Remember the alphabet song you sang as a kid to learn your letters?
-This is the exact same thing…but in German!
 Okay, this video may seem goofy, but I guarantee that watching it a few times will be a massive help if you ever have trouble remembering how to pronounce German letters.
 I know that I’d probably been studying German for around a year before I really got the hang of pronouncing the entire alphabet!
-Kind of embarrassing, but, well, my teacher only went over the alphabet once or twice in class.
-Plus, spelling words didn’t come up all that often in the classroom or in conversation.
-So, I just didn’t remember some of the weirder letters (for example, the yot sound for “J” always threw me off).
-Listening to this catchy song would probably have helped.
-If you’re just starting out with German, definitely check this video out.

 3. Deutsche Köperteile mit Herrn Kartoffelkopf (German Body Parts with Mr. Potato Head)